Jersey explosion death toll rises to eight

 - Published

-One further fatality has been confirmed at the site of an explosion in Jersey taking the total to eight, police said.
+An eighth person has been confirmed dead following an explosion at a block of flats in Jersey, police said.

-Jersey Police believe there is still one resident unaccounted for from the blast at a block of flats on Saturday.
+Officers believe there is still one resident unaccounted for from the blast on Saturday morning.

-The names of seven people known to be missing and feared dead have been released, but the fatalities have not yet been formally identified.
+The fatalities have not yet been formally identified but the names of nine people have been released.

 The police said the families of those involved have been kept informed of developments.